 If you enter your Google Plus page URL in this tab and then add a link to your site on your Google Plus page, Google will be able to know that these two are connected to each other.

 XML Sitemap with Yoast SEO

-Configuring breadcrumbs, permalinks, and RSS feed settings (Advanced)
+Configuring breadcrumbs and RSS feed settings (Advanced)

 Now, we will configure the Advanced Settings of Yoast SEO.

-If you want to display a breadcrumb navigation on top of your articles, you will want to enable this setting.
+If you want to display breadcrumb navigation on top of your articles, you will want to enable this setting.

-Once you enable this setting, you will see the following options:
+In Search Appearance > Breadcrumbs, you will see the following options:

 Here are the settings I recommend for breadcrumbs: